Center for Anxiety and Traumatic Stress Disorders

 Can I be seen through your clinic as a private patient?

 Our clinic primarily provides treatment through research studies.
-If you are interested in being seen outside of research, please call the Psychiatric Triage line at 617-724-7792.
+If you are interested in being seen outside of research, learn more about clinical care information and check your eligibility.

 Please note: Generally, you must have a primary care physician at Mass General to be seen in the outpatient (non-research) clinics in the Psychiatry Department.
 If you do not have a primary care physician at Mass General, please see our list of referrals.

 Can children or adolescents be seen at the Center for Anxiety and Traumatic Stress Disorders?